Lithium nickel cobalt aluminium oxides: Properties of NCA

 The two materials NCA and NMC have related structures, quite similar electrochemical behaviour and show similar performance, in particular relatively high energy densities and relatively high performance.
+Noteworthy, Ni is cycled during the battery operation between oxidation states +2 and +3.5, Co- between +2 and +3, and Mn and Al remain electrochemically inactive.

-It is estimated that the NCA battery of Model 3 contains between 4.5 and 9.5 kg of cobalt and 11.6 kg of lithium.
+It is estimated that the NCA battery pack in a Tesla Model 3 contains between 4.5 and 9.5 kg of cobalt and 11.6 kg of lithium.

-Lithium nickel oxide LiNiO2, which is closely related to NCA, or nickel oxide NiO2 itself, cannot yet be used as a battery material because they are mechanically unstable, shows a rapid loss of capacity and have safety issues.
+Lithium nickel oxide LiNiO2, which is closely related to NCA, or nickel(IV) oxide NiO2 itself, cannot yet be used as a battery material because it is mechanically unstable, shows a rapid loss of capacity and has safety issues.

 Nickel-rich NCA: advantages and limitations

 NCAs LiNixCoyAlzO2 with x ≥ 0.8 are called nickel rich; those compounds are the most important variants of the substance class.
-The nickel-rich variants are also low in cobalt and therefore have a cost advantage, as cobalt is relatively expensive.
-Furthermore, as the nickel content increases, so does the voltage and thus the energy that can be stored in the battery.
+The nickel-rich variants are also low in cobalt and therefore have a cost advantage, as cobalt is several times more expensive than nickel.
+Furthermore, as the nickel content increases, so does the voltage and the mAh/g charge that can be stored in the battery.
+This is because Co is cycled in a battery between oxidation states +3 and +3.5 (i.e. with 0.5 electron/cobalt atom), while nickel can go between +3 and +4 (i.e. 1 electron/nickel atom).
+Thus, increasing the molar fraction of nickel in the posode increases both the mAh/g number and the cell voltage.
 However, as the nickel content increases, the risk of thermal breakdown and premature aging of the battery also increases.
 When a typical NCA battery is heated to 180 °C, it will thermally run away.
 If the battery was previously overcharged, thermal run away can occur even at 65 °C. The aluminium ions in NCA increase stability and safety, but they reduce capacity because they do not participate in oxidation and reduction themselves.